Setting Up Fail2Ban on Ubuntu: The Rules That Actually Matter for Web Servers

 ignoreregex =

 Save this as /etc/fail2ban/filter.d/myapp-auth.conf.
-Test it before enabling:
+Test it against real log data before enabling the jail:

 sudo fail2ban-regex /var/www/myapp/var/log/auth.log /etc/fail2ban/filter.d/myapp-auth.conf

-The output shows how many lines matched and which regex groups captured the IP.
-If you see zero matches but know there are failed logins, the log format does not match your regex.
-Adjust the pattern until it captures the real entries.
+The output shows how many lines matched and which regex groups captured the IP address.
+If you see zero matches but know there are failed logins in the file, the log format does not match your regex.
+Adjust the pattern until it captures the real entries from your application.

-Once the test shows matches, add the jail to your jail.local:
+Once the test shows matches, add the jail to your jail.local configuration:

 [myapp-auth]